 AI Capability Checkpoints

-This document provides reflection scaffolds aligned to a six-domain AI Capability model.
-These checkpoints are designed to support responsible, transparent, and professional research practice in this synthetic example.
+This document provides optional reflection scaffolds aligned to a six-domain AI Capability model.

 1. Awareness & Orientation